QuantEcon/lecture-python.myst/_sources/perm_income.md

 To gain some preliminary intuition on the implications of {eq}`pi_ssr`, let's look at a highly stylized example where income is just IID.

-(Later examples will investigate more realistic income streams.)
+(Later examples will investigate more realistic income streams)

 In particular, let $\{w_t\}_{t = 1}^{\infty}$ be IID and scalar standard normal, and let